mosa/MOSA-Project/Source/Docs/getting-started.rst

 All Platforms
 =============

-Alternatively, you can install `Rider <https://www.jetbrains.com/rider/>`__, which is paid, though it does offer a 30-day free trial.
-It is available for Windows, macOS and Linux.

 If you don't want to use any IDE, you can simply use the command line.

 .. tip:: This page will assume you're using the command line.